-It’s strange to think of the royals as actual people.
-Most of the time, we just think of the monarchy as mythical creatures; people who pop up occasionally to open a hospital or plant a tree — before disappearing until they next need to wield the big novelty scissors.
-To all intents and purposes, they seem to be a family who don’t exist in the real world.
+It’s strange to think of the royals as real people.
+Most of the time, we just think of the monarchy as mythical creatures; people who pop up occasionally to open a hospital or plant a tree — before disappearing until they next need to wield some scissors or perform an age-old ceremony.
+To all intents and purposes, they seem to be a family who don’t exist in the real, or indeed our, world.

 Well, actually, they could.
 And, what’s more, they do.
 So we’ve called on the expertise of royal warrant holders, accounts of former palace employees and even recipes from the royals themselves to piece together what makes up the ideal regal mid-morning meal.
 So dig out your ermine cloak and your finest silverware — it’s time to plan a brunch fit for Buckingham Palace.